 From The Human Experience - inside the Humanities at Stanford University

-From Stanford's Dept. of Religious Studies faculty page
+From Stanford's Dept. of Religious Studies page for Carl

 Carl W. Bielefeldt